questdb/questdb.io/docs/guide/crud.md

 ---
 title: How to perform CRUD operations
 sidebar_label: CRUD operations
+description:
-description: Tutorial showing how to perform CRUD operations.
+  Tutorial showing how to perform CRUD operations with QuestDB.
+This will help you understand QuestDB's data model.
 ---

 QuestDB's data store is mostly meant to be immutable.
 While we plan to support